-British Virgin Islands, Virgin Gorda Island, Nelson’s Dockyard, Jost Van Dyke Island, St. Martin, St. Barths, Anguilla, Saba, St. Kitts, Nevis, Antigua, Guadeloupe, Dominic, Martinique, St. Lucia, St. Vincent, Bequia, Mustique, Canouan, Mayreau, Union, Carriacou, Grenada
+British Virgin Islands, Virgin Gorda Island, Nelson’s Dockyard, Jost Van Dyke Island, St. Martin, St. Barths, Anguilla, Saba, St. Kitts, Nevis, Antigua, Guadeloupe, Dominica, Martinique, St. Lucia, St. Vincent, Bequia, Mustique, Canouan, Mayreau, Union Island, Carriacou, Grenada

 - Charter a megayacht to cruise around the chic islands of St. Barths and Anguilla;

 - Charter a catamaran to enjoy fun water sports splashing about in the many anchorages in the British Virgin Islands;